DioxusLabs/docsite/docs-src/0.5/en/reference/fullstack/server_functions.md

 The desktop and server targets have slightly different build configuration to enable additional dependencies or features.
 The Cargo.toml in the full example has more information, but the main points are:
 - the client.rs has to be run with the `desktop` feature, so that the optional `dioxus-desktop` dependency is included
-- the server.rs has to be run with the `ssr` features; this will generate the server part of the server functions and will include the `axum` dependency to run as a server.
+- the server.rs has to be run with the `ssr` features; this will generate the server part of the server functions and will run our backend server.

 Once you create your project, you can run the server executable with:
 ```bash